Introduction

 The key points when evaluating and managing chest trauma are as follows:

-• Pulmonary contusion often occurs in patients with chest wall injury.
-The contusion may be silent during the initial evaluation.
+- Pulmonary contusion often occurs in patients with chest wall injury.
+During the initial evaluation, the contusion may be silent.
 Hypoxia is the most important clinical sign of pulmonary contusion.

-• The trauma team must be activated promptly in the presence of hemodynamic instability.
-Stable patients with thoracic injuries warrant a surgical consultation.
+- The trauma team must be activated promptly in the presence of hemodynamic instability.
+Stable individuals with thoracic injuries warrant a surgical consultation.

 Improving safety on the road, at work, and at home prevents traumatic injuries.
 However, trauma prevention efforts must come from different sectors of society to be truly effective.